pixelsnob/lapr/docs/project-timeline.md

   - price
 - Fix, format, correct misspellings, recategorize items, and create new fields if necessary
 - Latest CSV is here: [lapr.csv](lapr.csv)
-- Are we using any of the old images?

 ### Front-End